sarveshkolte/Local-server-task/README.md

-###This is a Simple Local Server made in dart.
+This is a Simple Local Server made in dart.

-You can simply run the command *dart bin/main.dart* from the root directory
+You can simply run the command to run it.
+> dart bin/main.dart